sylvaus/quaternion-sim/README.md

 - matplolib (developed with V1.5.1)
 - PyOpenGL (developed with V3.1.0)

-The first three are contained in the Anaconda Python 3.5 distribution
+The first four are contained in the Anaconda Python 3.5 distribution